Shopify/maintenance_tasks/README.md

 If no value is specified, it will default to `"ActionController::Base"`.

+#### Configure time after which the task will be considered stuck

+To specify a time duration after which a task is considered stuck if it has not been updated, you can configure `MaintenanceTasks.stuck_task_duration`.
+This duration should account for job infrastructure events that may prevent the maintenance tasks job from being executed and cancelling the task.

+The value for `MaintenanceTasks.stuck_task_duration` must be an `ActiveSupport::Duration`.
+If no value is specified, it will default to 5 minutes.

 ### Metadata

 `MaintenanceTasks.metadata` can be configured to specify a proc from which to